Laefy/CPP_Exercises/tests/ex2/test20-move3.md

 which implies

-> When `ptr` is detroyed, `*ptr` can be destroyed without the risk of multiple destruction of the same object.
+> When `ptr` is destroyed, `*ptr` can be destroyed without the risk of multiple destructions of the same object.

 In order to keep the invariant above, `std:unique_ptr<A>` cannot be copied.
 However, it can be `moved`.